nvrago/Electricity-and-Magnetism-Notes/DiffCalc.md

 These rules are widely used in vector calculus manipulations, particularly when dealing with complex interactions between fields, as seen in Maxwell’s equations.

 #### Insight from Feynman:
-Feynman extends product rules to the analysis of energy density in electromagnetic waves, showing how the interaction of electric and magnetic fields can be analyzed using these rules to derive meaningful physical quantities like energy and momentum.
+Feynman uses product rules to analyze the **energy density** in electromagnetic fields.
+He shows how the interaction between electric and magnetic fields can be described by applying product rules to compute quantities like **Poynting’s vector**, which represents the **energy flux** of the electromagnetic field:

+$$
+\mathbf{S} = \mathbf{E} \times \mathbf{B}
+$$

+Feynman elaborates on how these product rules allow for the computation of field interactions and the transport of energy across space.

 <br>